rbluena/rbluena/README.md

 <br />

 I am a JavaScript/TypeScript Developer from **Nairobi**.
-I invest myself a lot in UI/UX development using JAMStack and flutter.
+I invest myself a lot in application development using JAMStack and flutter.
 You can also find me exploring other problems in other software engineering fields like algorithms, backend and DevOps.
 I am always active seeking knowledge and improving myself.

 ### 🛠️&nbsp;&nbsp;Languages&nbsp;and&nbsp;Tools